 Opinions are listed in a section that separates them from narratives.

-Book Summaries are written to provide the opinion of the book's author opinion and historical information.
+Book Summaries are written to provide historical information.

 Macrohistories describe the work of a couple dozen macrohistorians and does not include works published in recent years.